rafaelmdc/netsci-disease-spread/README.md

 An MSc Bioinformatics group project.

-- **Matilde Maria** — background research and literature review, methodology, disease-type parameterisation from the literature, and paper writing.
+- **Matilde Maria** — literature review, methodology, data analysis, and writing.
-- **Lucas Caridade** — background research and literature review, methodology, interpretation of the results, and paper writing.
+- **Lucas Caridade** — literature review, results interpretation, and writing.
-- **Rafael Correia** — software and app.
-Data anaylsis.
+- **Rafael Correia** — software and the simulator app, and data analysis.

+> **AI assistance.** Claude (Anthropic), via Claude Code, was used as a coding
+> and writing assistant — for parts of the implementation, refactoring,
-All three contributed to the study design and the final manuscript.
+> documentation, and figure code.
+All design decisions, results, and final text
+> were reviewed and validated by the authors.

 ## What this is